miriam-mr90/huckleberry/README.md

 - Search and filter functionality
 - Plant care instructions and details

+**Technical Notes:**

+- **Database:** In development, Botanix uses `json-server` to serve data from `src/pages/Botanix/db.json`, which contains a structured array of plant objects.
+- **Production:** On GitHub Pages, Botanix fetches data from a static file located at `/public/db_botanix.json`.
+This file is read-only, so any mutations (add/edit/delete) are not supported in production.
+- **Unified API Endpoint:** The frontend always fetches from `/api/plants`.
+In development, Vite's proxy redirects this to `json-server`, and in production, it fetches the static JSON file.
+- **Limitations:** Since the production version relies on a static JSON file, the content cannot be mutated.
+Operations are read-only.
+Any changes to plant data require updating the JSON file and redeploying.

 ## 🚀 GitHub Pages Deployment

 This project is deployed to **GitHub Pages** and is publicly accessible at: